Most Sold Car Brands in USA 2025

 The Electric Vehicle Transition: How Fast Are Americans Adopting EVs

-Most unreliable vehicles lists increasingly exclude modern EVs.
-Early electric cars had teething problems.
-Current models perform well though.
-Battery warranties of 8-10 years give buyers confidence.
+Most “unreliable vehicle” lists increasingly exclude modern EVs.
+Early electric cars had teething problems, but current models perform well.
+Battery warranties of 8–10 years provide additional confidence for buyers, complementing the steady growth in adoption.

 Supply Chain Recovery: How Production Affected Availability